 What you’ll need to buy an NFT: starting with Crypto

 Today, there are several chains that support NFTs.
 The most popular and the longest-standing is still the Ethereum chain.
 However, Tezos, Solana, and Cardano NFTs all have their own cult following.
 As a first step, you’ll need a wallet that can interact with smart contracts.
 For a full explanation, check out our guide on choosing a crypto wallet for NFTs.
-However, if you’re just keeping it simple, let’s stick to the most popular chain for NFTs, using the most popular wallet in the world.
+If you’re just keeping it simple, let’s stick to the most popular chain for NFTs, using the most popular wallet in the world.

 How to set up a wallet for NFTs